VeerpalKaur1511/MvcButton/Readme.txt

  In the second step i add new file under Controller named HelloWorldController.
  Then add the given code and change namespace by MvcButton.
+ Then i test my application, its running well.

 10/10/2023   4.20pm

 I change my welcome method with the given code in the tutorial which  include two parameters agin change the welcome method , the i tested my application.
+ In part 3  replace the index for the return view in the next step i make a new folder under views named "HelloWorld" then i add a new item named Index.cshtml under views/Helloworld. then in the next step i updated my content with the code for getting tittle and index and change content with following Button!
+Button!
+Button! and then test my app and its running successfully.